Soul Man | Chords + Lyrics

 (And you’re a) soul man.

-We start with D shapes for the intro, ignoring the 2nd string as we outline the chords, like this:
+We begin with D shapes for the intro, skipping the 2nd string as we outline the chords, like this:

 | G (I) | F (bVIIx) | Bb (bIIIx) | C (IV) D (V) |

-Having gone outside the key of G with the bVIIx and bIIIx chords, the verse stays on a G chord which is a nice relief.
+After venturing outside the key of G with the bVIIx and bIIIx chords, the verse settles on a static G chord, which offers a welcome relief.

-To be more accurate, we could notate this static G chord like this:
+To be more precise, we could notate this static G chord progression like this:

 ||: G G7 G | G G7 G :||